-At nbn, our goal is simple: deliver Australia's first national wholesale-only, open access broadband network to all Australians, no matter where they live.
-The nbn™ network is a modern, high performing network designed to enable the broadband services that homes and businesses now consider as essential, just like water or electricity.
+At nbn, our goal is simple.
+To deliver Australia's first national wholesale-only, open access phone and internet network to Australians.
+The nbn™ access network is a modern, high performing network designed to enable the phone and internet services that homes and businesses now consider as essential, just like water or electricity.

-A number of factors influence the resiliency of the nbn™ network to provide uninterrupted services during a power outage.
-Even with network power resiliency and in-premises battery back-up, power outages may last longer than the battery life.
+A number of factors influence the resiliency of the nbn™ access network to provide uninterrupted services during a power outage.
+Even with network power resiliency and in-premises battery backup, power outages may last longer than the battery life.

-Yes, this is the case for the 93% of Australian premises connected to the nbn™ network via a fixed line technology.
-You can see where fixed line technologies have been installed in the nbn™ rollout map.
-We recommend you migrate your services over to the nbn™ network well before they are switched off, which occurs 18 months after the nbn™ network is switched on in your area.
+Yes, this is the case for the 93% of Australian premises connected to the nbn™ access network via a Fixed Line technology.
+You can see where Fixed Line technologies have been installed in the nbn™ rollout map.
+We recommend you move your services over to the nbn™ access network well before they are switched off, which occurs 18 months after the network is switched on in your area.